 CISPA is officially back for the third time.
 And Congress wants to pass it badly.

-Just last week, Representative Dutch Ruppersberger re-introduced CISPA to Congress.
+Earlier this year, Representative Dutch Ruppersberger re-introduced CISPA to Congress.
 You can read the 2015 CISPA bill text here.

 CISPA won't prevent hacking.
 It will be used and abused to conduct even deeper surveillance into the lives of Internet users worldwide.
 You can stop them by taking action again.
 We've stopped CISPA before, let's do it again.
 Please sign the petition and share it with your friends.